telabotanica/naturadapt/README.md

 ## Inserting default data

-The plateform uses data like taxonomies to be fully functionnal.
+The platform uses data like taxonomies to be fully functionnal.
 Default data can be inserted via PHP commands.

 ### Skills